Why “Catacombs”?

 "When I was a youth at Rome, studying liberal arts, it was my custom on Sundays… to visit the sepulchers of the apostles and martyrs.
 And often did I enter the crypts, dug in the depths of the earth, with their walls on either side lined with the bodies of the dead, where the darkness was such the psalmist's words were fulfilled: 'Let them go down quick (alive) into hell'.
 Here and there a ray of light... filtering down as in a funnel relieves the horror of the darkness.
 But again, cautiously moving forward, the impenetrable night engulfed me, and I was reminded of the words of Virgil: 'Everywhere dread fills the soul; the very silence dismays."[v]

-[i] P. Pergola, Le catacombe romane, Rome: Carocci, 1998, pp. 22; 181-185.
-A theory of Fr.
-Ferrua was that the site may have received its name from a signboard of a nearby in called "Ad Cumbas" ("near the small boats") or a relief depicting two or more little boats: A. Ferrua, The Basilica and Catacombs of Saint Sebastian, Vatican City: Catacombe di Roma e d'Italia, 1978, p.
+[i] P. Pergola, Le catacombe romane, (Rome: Carocci, 1998), pp. 22; 181-185.
+Fr.
+Antonio Ferrua proposed an original theory suggesting that the site's name might have originated from either a signboard of a nearby inn called "Ad Cumbas" (meaning "near the small boats") or a relief depicting two or more little boats.
+For further details, see A. Ferrua, The Basilica and Catacombs of Saint Sebastian, (Vatican City: Catacombe di Roma e d'Italia, 1978), p.
 7.